Vasectomy Reversal (Vasovasostomy)

 Sometimes life changes.
 Some men who have had a vasectomy decide they now want to grow their family—or start a new one.
 Vasectomy reversal (the medical term is vasovasostomy) is a procedure that can help you father children again or for the first time.

 This is true even if your vasectomy was done many years ago.
-“A common misperception is that if you are more than 10 years out from your vasectomy a reversal won’t work,” says Stanton Honig, MD, director of Yale Medicine Urology’s Male Reproductive Health Program.
+“A common misperception is that if you are more than 10 years out from your vasectomy a reversal won’t work,” says Stanton Honig, MD, director of the Male Urology Program.
 Dr. Honig has more than 20 years’ experience with microsurgery and vasectomy reversals.
 “There’s a high success rate, even when many years have passed,” he says.

 At Yale Medicine, our surgeons offer a range of vasectomy reversal options, giving you the best odds for success if you want to be a dad.